Here’s a sample Cover Letter we recently produced for a HR Manager in Singapore.

-[If you know the hiring manager’s name, personalise and address them directly.
-LinkedIn job ads, for example, often state the name of the person posting the ad.]
+[If you know the name of the Hiring Manager, personalise your application by addressing the person directly.
+Job ads on LinkedIn, for example, display the name of the person posting the ad.]

 It is with great enthusiasm that I submit my application for the position of HR Manager at XYZ company.
 Through my 14-year career, I’ve come to specialise in business partnering, organisational management and grievance handling, and have led a wide range of employee engagement projects.
 As a strategic-minded problem solver, I am highly familiar with organisational design and strategy, talent recruitment and selection, learning and development, and corporate social responsibility (CSR) programs.
 I’ve been able to leverage my experience to assess and anticipate an organisation’s HR related needs, as well as align employees’ performance and HR agenda with business objectives.
 As such, I am confident that I will continue to achieve better employee experiences for XYZ company.
 [Identify your best skills and focus areas that best fits the job requirements and include this in the overview of your experiences.
 Metrics help to establish context and scale for your work.]

 - Presently, I am a Senior HR Manager with ABC Company, where I lead a team of 4 as the HR Business Partner for ABC’s regional operations and headquarters.
 In my current capacity, I oversee the full spectrum of human resources function, such as learning and development, benefits and compensation, employee relations, talent acquisition, and corporate social responsibility.
 [Regional HR roles require a good understanding of foreign markets and local labour laws.
 Be sure to emphasise this when applying for a regional role.]